ianrasmussen05/programming-languages-2021/report.md

 - Part 2: November 19.
 - Part 3: December 21.

 Submission by [email](mailto:akurz@chapman.edu?subject=Report%20Part%20X), where X denotes the part.
+Send me a pdf or a link to your private github repo where you keep your .tex and .pdf as well as the accompanying code of your Haskell project.
+(Get in touch if you want to do a theory project without Haskell code.)

 ## General Considerations